Liu-group/AutoSolvate/docs/tutorial.rst

   mmmin.in   qmmmmin.in   runQMMMM.sh
   mmnpt.in   qmmmnvt.in   tc_job.tpl

-Inside runMM.sh and runQMMMM.sh you will find the commands to run each step of MM and QMMM, respectively.
+Inside runMM.sh and runQMMMM.sh, you will find the commands to run each step of MM and QMMM, respectively.
 These commands can be copied and pasted into the command line to be run one at a time or can all be pasted into a separate submit script to get the jobs queued on a compute node.

 **Warning**

 Especially in this step, it is important to know where your job is running!

 If you run the autosolvate commands in the command line without any flags for job submission, they will run *on the head node without entering a queue*.
 The administator will likely cancel your job if you are using HPC resource.

 If you use the -r flag, they will run *on the head node* as a sander job *in the queue.*

 If you do not use the -r flag, but call the autosolvate command in your own submit script, they will run *on a compute node in the queue* with whatever settings you designate.
 If you are running QMMM, this is also where you will load Terachem for the QM part.

 Step 3: Microsolvated cluster extraction